 - Most number of prize coupons turned in.

 Since your parents do most of the selling, why not reward your parents?
 Here are some ideas:

 - Offer a gift certificate to Walmart or a favorite mom store.

 - Offer a free tuition kickback amount.
 (Private schools & daycares etc.)

-Every school has their own unique incentive opportunities that can be incorporated into their sale.
+Every school has unique incentive opportunities that can be incorporated into their sale.
 The key to improving sales is to get more people involved by diversifying your fundraising incentives.